sagemath/trac_to_gh/Issue 5050.md

 # Issue 5050: clean up how the percent directives at the top of cells are processed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5050

 Original creator: mhansen